If you’ve arrived here you’re probably interested in vocabulary for business English.

 It’s important to be familiar with the most common words, and use them in your business conversations.

-Perhaps start learning a few that you don’t know yet, and add as you go along.
+Perhaps start learning a few words that you don’t know yet, and add as you go along.

 You can download this business English vocabulary as a pdf, and pick a few words to practice each week.